All Episodes

 And this is from the Washington Post.

-George Borjas, uh, an economist at Harvard's John F. Kennedy School of Government, said what immigration really does is redistribute wealth away from workers toward employers.
+George Borjas, an economist at Harvard's John F. Kennedy School of Government, said what immigration really does is redistribute wealth away from workers toward employers.

 Redistributes wealth away from workers toward employers.

-And the way he means that is they get away with paying scant wages, no benefits, no nothing, and that's called redistributing wealth.
+And the way he means that is they get away with paying scant wages, no benefits, no nothing, and that's called redistributing wealth because the government doesn't crack down on it.

-Government doesn't allow it.
+The government doesn't allow it.

 And this is what John Sweeney understands, too.